 September is a stunning time to visit Iceland as the country shows off a fabulous array of colors in fall.
-It’s not only the fauna that changes its color, the bright summer nights become twilighted autumn nights with dancing Northern Lights in all their blue-green glory.
-September also means a return to routine for most people after the heady freedom of summer, and the excitement of first days of school and new starts (whether it’s a new job or finally getting that gym membership you’ve been promising yourself) create a special buzz in the atmosphere.
-Keep on reading to learn everything you need to know about September in Iceland.
-Happy reading!
+It’s not only the fauna that changes its color, but the bright summer nights also become twilight autumn nights with dancing Northern Lights in all their blue, green and purple glory.
+September also means a return to routine for most people after the heady freedom of summer.

 Weather in September